tobiasdiez/storybook-vue-addon/README.md

 - Write stories as idiomatic Vue templates, bye bye string-based templates, as wished for in [storybookjs/storybook#9768](https://github.com/storybookjs/storybook/issues/9768)
 - Syntax highlighting and full editor support (including Volar) for writing story templates
+- Add markdown documentation in a custom `docs` block, directly in your `stories.vue` files (see below for details)
 - The component that is displayed needs only be declared once (via `<Stories :component="...">`) and not for every story
 - Simple integration with Storybook and automatic Vite support
 - Light: Vue stories are transpiled into ordinary CSF stories on the fly with minimal overhead